 Home Hospice Tips

-When considering home hospice, families are often unsure about what to expect.
-Hospice is a great service with many great nurses, doctors, caregivers, and team members.
-However, when tasked with providing athome hospice care many families lack the experience needed to make informed choices.
+When considering hospice care, families are often unsure about what to expect.
+Hospice is a great service with many dedicated nurses, doctors, caregivers, and team members.
+However, when tasked with providing home hospice care many families lack the experience needed to make informed choices.

 What do we know about hospice care?

 Abby Services of Fort Myers and Cape Coral has been helping families find caregivers to assist with in-home care since 1997.
 With the help of a private professional caregiver, individuals can have the in-home care and support they want and need to remain safe and supported.

 Abby Services is owned and operated by a former hospice nurse Scott Strachan.
 Through his experience as a nurse and caregiver, Scott is able to help provide the insight and support to help guide families seeking home hospice care.

 Top 3 hospice tips from a former hospice nurse.